cockroachdb/docs/cockroachcloud/cmek-ops-aws.md

 - provide the same key for all your cluster regions.
 - provide a different key per cluster region.

-- provide a single multi-region key for the entire cluster.
+Multi-region keys are also supported.
+To designate a multi-region key as a CMEK key, you refer to the replicated multi-region key in each region's CMEK configuration.
 {{site.data.alerts.end}}

 ## Step 1: Provision the cross-account IAM role

-Recall that the premise of CMEK is that you, the customer, maintain control over your encryption key, while (temporarily) granting access to Cockroach Labs' to encrypt and data for you.
+The premise of CMEK is that you, the customer, maintain control over your encryption key, while (temporarily) granting access to Cockroach Labs' to encrypt and data for you.
 Here we will create a 'cross-account IAM role', i.e., a role in your AWS account that can be temporarily assumed by users in another account, in this case, Cockroach Labs' account.
 This role will have permissions to use the key.

-{{site.data.alerts.callout_info}}
-To create this link, you will also need your {{ site.data.products.dedicated }} Organization ID, which you can find from the {{ site.data.products.db }} console [clusters page](https://cockroachlabs.cloud/cluster).

-Make sure you have the updated Organization ID from after CMEK has been enabled for your organization.
-{{site.data.alerts.end}}

 1. Find Cockroach Labs' AWS Account ID